The Basics: What is CheaterReport.com?

 - Encouragement to post illegal content: Websites encouraging users to commit illegal acts or post illegal content will open them up to liability.

-For a further explanation of the various exceptions to the CDA, check out this article explaining your rights and options for removal.
+For a further explanation of the various exceptions to the CDA, check out this article explaining your rights and options for removal, “The Dark Side of the Internet: How to Remove Defamatory Online Content“.

 Defamation Law Fact: If you have been injured my malicious or defamatory posts online, acting swiftly to remove such information is essential.
 The longer defamatory information stays online, the greater likelihood friends, family, or colleagues could find it, potentially resulting in strained relationships or loss of employment.